FrostPrice/kubernetes/README.md

 ## TODOs

-- Finish the todos in the Minikube folder
 - Finish the todos in the Traefik folder
 - Finish the todos in the CertManager folder
 - Finish the todos in the Demo folder